Research Methods and Project Development in Digital Culture

 Objectives and Content

-This course will offer an overview of central methods in the field of Digital culture and operates with an approximately 500 pages long reading list.
-The students enrolled in this course are expected to deliver a project description for the master thesis.
-The students are also expected to submit a self-selected reading list approximately 500 pages long relating to the area they project to cover in their master thesis.
+This course will offer an overview of central research methods in the field of Digital Culture and has a reading list of around 500 pages material.
+The students are expected to deliver a project description for the master thesis.
+The students are also expected to submit a self-selected reading list around 500 pages relating to their planned master thesis.

 This course is a compulsory part of the master programme in Digital Culture.